7 of the most lethal Navy weapons in history

 5. MK 50 Advanced lightweight torpedo

 While the MK 50 is much lighter than the MK 48 above, it still hits with an impressive 100-pound warhead and can swim at a blistering 40 knots.
 Designed to chase down and destroy double-hulled nuclear submarines, the MK 50 was created to get past torpedo countermeasures and kill the enemy, even in shallow water.
+It's one hell of a weapon.

 6. Laser Weapon System

-Yes, it’s exactly what it sounds like.
-Already deployed aboard the USS Ponce, the Navy’s Laser Weapon System concentrates light into a fine point, heating a target until it burns or explodes.
+Yes, this weapon is exactly what it sounds like.
+Already deployed aboard the USS Ponce, the Navy's Laser Weapon System concentrates light into a fine point, heating a target until it burns or explodes.
 So far, the laser has only been used in tests but the crew of the USS Ponce is allowed to use the laser to defend the ship from actual threats.
 The laser can fire at different targets in rapid succession.
 Since shots cost less than a dollar each, double-tapping is probably fine.

 Like the laser above, the railgun is currently serving on only one Navy ship.
-The USNS Millinocket carries the prototype weapon, essentially a cannon that uses magnets instead of chemical propellents to fire a round over 110 nautical miles.
+The USNS Millinocket carries the prototype weapon, essentially a cannon that uses magnets instead of chemical propellants to fire a round over 110 nautical miles.
 Because the round is moving so fast, it can bust bunkers and other hard targets without the need for explosives.
 Also, the railgun is expected to be able to engage missiles, speedboats, and aircraft at a fraction of the cost of other weapons.